OliverMaerz/layeriov2/README.md

 }
 ```

-Finally to receive just the recipient email addresses/users as a list for a particular share a use the following request
+Finally to receive just the recipient email addresses (users) as a list for a particular share, use the following request
-(again share_id=1):
+(again in the example share_id=1):
 ```shell
 curl -X GET \
   http://127.0.0.1:8000/sharings/1/users \